chenxuefei216/CourseraRProgrammingAssignment3/README.md

 # CourseraRProgrammingAssignment4

-This is my solution to the Assignment 4 of R Programming on Coursera.
+To rank all hospitals in different states based on multiple criteria such as death rate and cure rate of certain diseases.
 To find the data, try Coursera - Johns Hopkins University - R Programming - Week 4 - Assignment 4